Skip to content

 }

-Note that if you use a union type for the keys, then all of the keys need to be defined in the object.
-For the example above, this will cause a type error:
+If you use a union type for the keys, all of the keys need to be defined.
+For example, this will cause a type error:

 ts